About Slovenia Self Drive no.3

 START / FINISH - Ljubljana (or Pula)

 This holiday has a tried and trusted recommended route with our personal suggestions for sightseeing included with your final travel documents but you are free to explore or relax as much as you like within the overall structure of the itinerary.
-Driving conditions are excellent with the new highway* from the capital to the coast cutting down on travel times but also freeing up space on minor roads so drivers can choose between peaceful scenic routes or speedier alternatives to make the most of time away from home.
+Driving conditions are excellent, in fact the highway* from the capital to the coast cuts down on travel times but also frees up space on minor roads so drivers can choose between peaceful scenic routes or speedier alternatives to make the most of time away from home

 * our hire cars include Slovenia's Vignette (or highway tax disc) and cross-border Green Card for Croatia, Italy & Austria.

 Begin your holiday with some relaxing sightseeing in Ljubljana, a city which is a delight to wander around both daytime and evening; it is compact and very friendly with some excellent viewpoints and historic architecture.
 After the capital there is an interesting route into the hills and beyond to the remote Logar Valley (a traditional food lover's dream) then via a beautiful mountain pass to stunning Lake Bled and the Triglav National Park - you can choose to stay in either or both of Bled and Kranjska Gora to make the most of the outdoor activities and plentiful fresh air on offer.
 Afterwards the drive to your next location, Postojna and its fabulous caves, allows you a couple of days to meander through mountain villages on the smaller roads including a detour to the wine region of Goriska Brda.
 The final destinations on this itinerary are a choice of resorts, historic towns and mountain villages in Istria prior to heading back on the highway to Ljubljana and your flight home.

 We can tailor-make a holiday to suit your requirements for any or all of the following - departure airport, budget, hotel type/size, overall duration, activities, etc.